 With Christmas markets becoming even so popular with visitors coming not only from England but from continental Europe and the Us, it’s best to be prepared to avoid unpleasant surprises.

 The best practical advice for visiting any Christmas market in the UK is to anticipate!
 Especially if you have never been there before.
-If you want to limit surprises (there will always be unforeseen events!), you need to do a little research.
+If you want to limit surprises (there will always be unforeseen events!), you must do some research.
 Where will you park your car?
 If I take the train, what are the train times and frequencies for the return journey?

 First, check the dates and opening hours of the Christmas markets.
 These can be changed without notice for several reasons (e.g. the pandemic).